vienom/cordova-plugin-arduino/README.md

 ```

 ## Arduino
-The arduino is connected to an IR distance sensor over the analog pin A1.
+The Arduino is connected to an IR distance sensor over the analog pin A1.
 In my case an Arduino Uno3 and a Grove 80cm Infrared Proximity Sensor was used.
+The whole thing is connected via an USB cable (OTG) to the Android device.
 Here is the Arduino Sketch:
 ```
 #define IR_PROXIMITY_SENSOR A1 // Analog input pin that  is attached to the sensor